 How to control IoT devices in a secure and reliable manner?
 Enabling your customers to take advantage of remote IoT management is a challenging task with lots of hidden pitfalls.
 In general, they are related to the following aspects.

 Before moving to the cloud, you had to be close to a gateway and know its local password to manage it.
-But with the cloud, your system becomes vulnerable to cyber attacks and viruses.
+But with the cloud, your system becomes vulnerable to cyber threats like unauthorized access and malware.
 In addition to implementing strict user permissions dictating which user can detect and manage a particular gateway, consider these practices.

 To enable a gateway to securely communicate with the cloud, you should establish a secure communication channel.
 One way to do this is to exchange certificates between a gateway and the cloud.
 Thereby, other hardware can’t address the cloud provider’s account because it lacks the correct certificate.
 These layers of protection are critical.
 They often rely on well-designed IoT security that address the unique risks of connected systems.